 Often the Austria cover letter is more important to employers than the accompanying CV because CVs refer mainly to the past time with exception of your present job.
 Recruiters and employers are interested mostly in the future of the companies they represent.

 Begin your Austria cover letter with your name, nationality and contact information including your address, phone/fax and e-mail.
-Often cover letter and CVs are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
+Often cover letters and CVs are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
 A daytime phone number with an international access code and e-mail address are most important.

 Type the cover letter in the correct German or other foreign languages on one to a maximum of one and a half of the A4 format page.
 It should name the position, the source of information about the job and qualifications for it without simply repeating what is in the CV.
 Remember academic and professional titles carry a lot of importance in Austria.
 Only in such occupations as medicine and law, handwritten letters are still used.